 Publication ethics and malpractice statement of this journal, adapted from and based on guidelines provided by the Committee on publication ethics (COPE). (http://publicationethics.org) and International Committee for Medical Journal Editor (ICMJE) http://www.icmje.org/

-Journal of Drug Delivery and Therapeutics is a peer-reviewed journal dedicated to the publication of research papers, reviews, mini-reviews, Short communications, and case studies.
+World Journal of Current Medical and Pharmaceutical Research is a peer-reviewed journal dedicated to the publication of research papers, reviews, mini-reviews, Short communications, and case studies.

 Section A: Author's Responsibilities